-In this section I will study in more details the case of surfaces with only one negative boundary.
-As we will see the recursion in this case take a much simpler and it's possible to rely it to cut and join equation.
+In this section, we study in more detail the case of surfaces with only one negative boundary.
+In this case, the recursion of Theorem \ref{thm_recurrence_1} takes a much simpler form, and it is possible to relate it to Cut-and-Join equations.